MineInAbyss/Idofront/idofront-platform/README.md

 ## Including dependencies

 The `shaded` subproject generates a jar file with a `.platform` extension which can be loaded on plugin startup using `idofront-platform-loader`.
+You may download the platform for this project's releases page.